2017 SCIPIE Conference

 The most prominent characteristic of life in the 21st century is change; tremendous and rapid continuous transformations in access to information, modes of social interaction, technological tools for work, and overall images of the future.
 How adequate are our current educational psychological theories and research methods for understanding people’s motivation, learning, and development under such continuously changing circumstances?

-In this keynote, I will raise these and other questions that point to epistemological and methodological innovations that I believe we must consider in order to better capture the educational psychological phenomena we aim to understand and influence.
-I will also suggest directions for such innovations.
-For this purpose, I will use us, educational psychologists, as a case.
-As you prepare to travel to Las Vegas, consider:
+In his keynote, Avi Kaplan raised these and other questions that point to epistemological and methodological innovations that he believes we must consider in order to better capture the educational psychological phenomena we aim to understand and influence.
+He also suggested directions for such innovations.

 Graduate Student Poster Session